For an initial consultation, call us now on 0300 131 6767

 How Latitude Law Can Help

-Our deportation immigration lawyers at Latitude Law can provide legal advice and guidance throughout the course of your deportation or removal appeal.
+Our specialist deportation lawyers at Latitude Law can provide legal advice and guidance throughout the course of your deportation or removal appeal.
 We can visit you in prison or at a detention centre, providing advice on the appeals process and safeguarding your rights as a foreign national prisoner.

 The solicitors at Latitude Law can also provide emergency assistance if you are facing deportation or removal.
 We can help you to draft an appeal to challenge the decision and will support you through the entire process.